aflin/rampart/docs/source/sql-server-funcs.rst

         seq(increment [, init])

-If init is given then the sequence number is initialized to that value, which will be the value returned.
+If init is given then the sequence number is initialized to that value, which will be the first value returned.
 It is then incremented by increment.
 If init is not specified then the current value will be retained.
 The initial value will be zero if init has not been specified.